mcarilli/CarND-Behavioral-Cloning-P3-Solution/writeup_report.md

 Sometimes it approaches the side of the road, or sways side to side, but corrects itself robustly.
 I actually like the mild swaying, because it shows the car knows how to recover.

-####4.
-Appropriate training data
+#### 4. Appropriate training data

 See Creation of the Training Set below.

-###Model Architecture and Training Strategy
+### Model Architecture and Training Strategy

-####1.
-Solution Design Approach
+#### 1. Solution Design Approach

-All training was conducted on my laptop, which has TensorFlow equipped to use an Nvidia Geforce GTX 960M GPU (Maxwell architecture).
+All training was conducted on my laptop.
+I've set up TensorFlow to use my installed GPU (an Nvidia Geforce GTX 960M GPU, Maxwell architecture).

 I began by training a 1-layer fully connected network, using only data from the center camera, just to get the data pipeline working.